merole/no-clown-fiesta-md.nvim/README.md

 An attempt at a color scheme that does not look like a clown puked up the source code.

+I added support for the most basic features of tree sitter.
+No idea why they werent in there before...

 ![image](https://gustafrydholm.xyz/images/no-clown-fiesta.png)

 ## Usage